Curator: Biocuration

-Engagement and community curation
+Community curation

 Education and outreach play an important role in some institutions.
 It has led to the emergence of titles such as "Curator of Education" and "Curator of Public Practice".

 Community curation— also known as "co-curation", "public curation" or "inclusive curation"—is a movement in museums, public humanities organizations, and within the biocuration field to involve community members in various curatorial processes, including exhibit development and programming.

 Community members involved in community curation are likely not trained as museum professionals, but have vested interests in the outcomes of curatorial projects.
 Community curation is a response to the 19th century "information transmission" model of learning, in which museums are sources of expert knowledge and visitors are the recipients of that expertise.
 Community curation seeks not to abandon expertise, but to broaden definitions of expertise to "include broader domains of experience" that visitors bring to museums.

 Community curation practices are varied.
 Organizations have conducted community outreach at the beginning of exhibition projects, and convenes community advisory committees at various stages in the curatorial process. or have accepted exhibit proposals from community members and trained them in curatorial skills to co-create exhibits.
 Such efforts to allow communities to participate in curation can require "more not less expertise from museum staff".